suffolklibraries/lgc/content/collections/events/welcome-back-ipswich-kings-street-cinema.md

     content:
       -
         type: text
-        text: 'Kings Street Cinema is kind enough to screen two movies for everyone of all ages to enjoy over the Welcome Back Weekend.
+        text: 'Kings Street Cinema has been kind enough to screen two movies for everyone of all ages to enjoy over the Welcome Back Weekend.
 These are £3 each to attend with £1 being donated to St Elizabeth Hospice.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'They will be showing Peppa Pig Festival of Fun at 11am and Harry Potter and the Prisoner of Azkaban at 2.30pm, on the 12th and 13th of March'
+        text: 'They will be showing Peppa Pig Festival of Fun at 11am and Harry Potter and the Prisoner of Azkaban at 2.30pm, on the 12th and 13th of March.'
   -
     type: heading
     attrs: